A physician / practice owner asks SYM,

 Another member of Diego’s advisory team met with Diego, his wife, and his business partner in the office, while the primary advisor joined by phone to direct the conversation.
 Diego’s financial planner was able to make real-time changes to the doctor’s financial plan and emailed the reports to him shortly after the meeting.

 The client went home and discussed the plan with his wife.
 He ultimately felt confident to sign the letter of intent before the deadline.
 At SYM, we take heart in knowing our clients uncommonly well.
-We believe it is the key differentiator to a successful outcome, and that these uncommon relationships render uncommon results.
+We believe it is the key differentiator to a successful outcome with physician wealth services, and that these uncommon relationships render uncommon results.